Do you believe in guardian angels? Do angels really rescue people?

 I continued at a 45 degree angle across the road, passed over the opposite ditch.
 I do not remember it but my tire tracks were visible on the telephone pole that I evidently rolled across while the car was on two wheels!
 I have no idea how that happened!

 Somehow the car continued another 20-30 feet.
 When I saw a tree right in front of me and my out of control car was hurtling toward it, I remember thinking quite calmly, “Okay, Lord.
 This is it.”
-I have always felt close to God and was raised in our church and Christian family, so I have always felt safe and prepared for death.
+I have always felt close to God and felt prepared for the eventuality that I would die some day.

-I missed the tree by inches and hurtled another fifteen or so feet and hit the corner of a brick house.
+I missed the tree by inches and hurtled another twenty or so feet into the corner of a brick house.
 I had my seat belt on or I would have been thrown into the building!

 I was still alive!